john-szetho/code-playground/README.md

 Housekeeping:

-← `README.html`: This is the main HTML page for your website.
+← `README.md`: The is file you are currently reading ;)

-← `index.html`: This is the main HTML page for your website.
+← `index.html`: This is the main HTML page for structuring your website and its contents.

-← `styles.css`: CSS files add styling rules to your content.
+← `styles.css`: This is your CSS file to add styling rules.

-← `script.js`: If you're feeling fancy you can add interactivity to your site with JavaScript.
+← `script.js`: You can add your own custom scripts here.

 -----